+Vision is our most precious possession.
+From the moment of birth, thousands of bits of information pass through the brain.
+Learning actually commences from that first breath of air.
 Seeing is a passive phenomenon during the first few years of life.
-Infants look at big grown up faces, watch big TV's, and play with oversized toys.
+Infants look at big grown-up faces, watch big TVs, and play with oversized toys.
 However, when a child reaches school age, their visual system becomes an active, integral part of their education.

 By themselves, they must learn to control the focus and fixation of their eyes to concentrate on smaller, more precise objects.
 They must learn to discern the foreground from the background.
 They must learn how to fuse the two different images from each eye into one unified image.
 They must also learn to master the skill of eye-hand coordination.

 Most children achieve these basic fundamental skills.
-However, if the visual and ocular motor stimuli sent to the brain are in error, one can only expect to receive less then desired results.
+However, if the visual and ocular motor stimuli sent to the brain are in error, one can only expect to receive less than desired results.
 It is, therefore, imperative that any visual anomaly is detected and corrected at an early age.

 That's the problem.
 Children don't realize that they're having eye problems.
 They think the whole world sees and perceives things just as they do.
 Often, they give us signs of visual distress that we overlook and attribute to other things.

 Effective as of January 2008, through the efforts of the Illinois Optometric Association, it is Illinois state law that your child's eyes be examined by an eye doctor before entering kindergarten.

 As a parent, you strive to help your child develop into a healthy adult.
 An important part of your child's overall health maintenance program is regular, professional vision care.
 Your child's eyes must function properly to accomplish the many visual tasks he or she will encounter in the years ahead.